-Last year, as a group, the Theatri-gals devised their 2 one act plays based on the following themes that were important and relevant to them; friendship, bullying, rumors, judging others and the importance of accepting others’ differences.
+In 2012-2013, Theatri-gals was comprised of a group of 34 girls in 4th-8th grade who auditioned for and were selected to be a part of this program.
+Last year, as a group, the Theatri-gals devised their 2 one act plays based on the following themes that were important and relevant to them; sibling and family rivalry, respect, the performing arts, friendship, bullying, and the importance of accepting others’ differences.
 These themes are not only relevant to the girls in the program they are also universally relevant to all girls.

 For a number of months, the Theatri-gals work on improvisation, character study and development and story formation and development.
 The Theatri-gals program builds self-esteem and self-confidence, hones communication skills, strengthens problem-solving and critical thinking skills, allows girls to develop a positive work ethic and pride in a job well done, and helps girls develop a sense of quality task performance and goal-setting.
 This program has proven the positive impacts the arts can have on a child’s development and understanding of the world around them.

 Melanie Trainor-Gomez has served as Program Assistant at the Girl Scouts of Nassau County for the past eight and a half years.
 Due to her love for and her experience in theatre and arts education, she